guybaruch1/Youtube/Wiki/04 - Android Client Set Up and Use.md

-# Android Client - Set Up
+# Android Client Set Up and Use

 ## Installation